oroinc/documentation/management_console/system/configuration/commerce/orders/global_order_creation.rst

 You can automatically assign a status to new orders once they are created.

-.. hint:: This can be done globally, :per organization <configuration--commerce--orders--order-creation--organization>` and :per website <configuration--commerce--orders--order-creation--website>`.
+.. hint:: This can be done globally, :ref:`per organization <configuration--commerce--orders--order-creation--organization>` and :ref:`per website <configuration--commerce--orders--order-creation--website>`.

 To assign an order status globally: